Kaef/ulisp-esp/README.md

   Sets the system in deepsleep mode (see Espressif-documentation for details) with the previous set wakeup-mode(s).
 It is neccessary to set the wakeup-mode(s) before calling this function.

+  The system restarts after wakeup, so you need to check (reset-reason) to decide if the system restarts due a power cycle or due sleep-wakeup.
+For detailed information of the wakeup-cause see (get-sleep-wakeup-cause) below.
+  The system-restart takes some seconds and ulisp boots completely (all informations from before deep-sleeping will be lost!).
+To continue with your ulisp program you need to use (save-image 'function) or the LispLibrary-function to load and start your code.
 * isolate-gpio()

   To reduce the current consumption in sleep-modes you can isolate the gpios which have external